 On the positive side is also Taiwan, where I have spent long periods with Judy in my later years.
 On this island, a colourful and unspoiled religion exists, a strange blend of Buddhism and Daoism, mixed with many elements from animism, which dates back to pre-Buddhist times.
 I am also very fond of the American Southwest, with its superb landscapes and an extremely rich wildlife.

 Lately, I have been much engaged in taking pictures of mountain flora, especially in the Himalaya, where more than 10,000 species of seed plants are found.
-The same issue has brought me to montane areas in the Alps, the Pyrenees, Norway, Kyrgyzstan, Taiwan, Chile, the Appalachians, and the Sierra Nevada of California, see the following page: Plants – Mountain plants.
+The same issue has brought me to montane areas in the Alps, the Pyrenees, Norway, Kyrgyzstan, Taiwan, Chile, the Appalachians, and the Sierra Nevada of California.
+The flora of several of these mountain areas is described on the pages Plants: Mountain plants, and Plants: Plant hunting in the Himalaya.

 Since those days, the World has changed tremendously.
 But despite Modern Man’s effort to destroy himself through his insatiable greed, it is still possible to find remote and exotic places on the planet, which afford exciting challenges.
 I hereby wish my readers Zajagan!